Peace-Land: Reflection – Remembrance – Response: 6.30pm, St Nicholas Church, Holm.

 Orkney Free Fringe Festival

-The first Orkney Free fringe Festival will be held on March 23rd.
+The first Orkney Free fringe Festival was be held on March 23rd.

-I’ll be reading something new inspired by the witch craft trials memorial day – a classroom video shows it’s not quite your ordinary afternoon at school….
-I’ll also throw in some spring/garden poems.
+I read something inspired by the witch craft trials memorial day – a classroom video that shows it’s not quite your ordinary afternoon at school….

 2.00-2.30, Sunbeam Coffee House a peedie place on Victoria Street that sells coffee and cakes just a stones throw from the centre of town